‘Days Of Our Lives’ Spoilers: Fake Marlena Has Therapy Session With Andre DiMera, Paul Interrogates Hattie

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming up on the NBC soap opera.

-Days Of Our Lives spoilers two weeks ahead reveal that John and Marlena will be both trapped at Bayview.
+Days Of Our Lives spoilers two weeks ahead reveal that John and Marlena will both be trapped at Bayview.
 However, it appears that help might be on the way soon.
 According to Daytime Royalty Online, Paul Narita will interrogate Hattie on August 30.
 The details about the interrogation were not revealed.
 However, it must have to do with his father suddenly vanishing from Salem.

 As previously reported by the Inquisitr, John Black will follow the woman he thinks is Marlena.
 However, it is really Hattie Adams and the two have a confrontation at Hattie’s hotel room.
 Somehow, the imposter subdues John and he ends up in a straitjacket at Bayview, just like “Doc.”
 Head writer Ron Carlivati teased in the latest issue of Soap Opera Digest that “Jarlena” will be in adjacent padded cells.
 Even though they are in a horrible situation, expect some “rubber room romance.”